lambda-snail/HedgehogWebServices/README.md

 There are two roles in the service:

-1. Store owners
+1. Store owners (called "Users" in the system)

-2. Customers
+2. Customers ("Customers")

 * A web store is accessed through an url of the form "base/storeName".